- Join Jarrad Mahon’s Property Investor Update (https://www.investorsedge.com.au/join)

 Number for Rent

 Now on the rental market, boy, oh boy, it’s hot out there.
-We have seen a 47% decrease in the number of properties for rent over the last six months, massive, massive decrease.
-We hit our peak at 11 and a half odd thousand in June 16 on the market.
-More recently we’ve started trending downward since December, 2017 in our supply and we’re now at just 2,864 properties for rent, that’s pretty frightening when we were previously at nearly 11,000, so a very, very tight market out there.
-And we’ve only got 14 properties in our portfolio for rent when we normally have somewhere between 35 and 45 properties for rent.
+We have seen a 47 per cent decrease in the number of properties for rent over the last six months, massive, massive decrease.
+We hit our peak at 11 and a half odd thousand in June 16 on the rental market.
+More recently we’ve started trending downward since December, 2017 in our supply and we’re now at just 2,864 properties for rent, that’s pretty frightening when we were previously at nearly 11,000, so a very, very tight rental market out there.
+And we’ve only got 14 properties in our portfolio for rent when we normally have somewhere between 35 and 45 properties on the rental market.

 I’m getting I’m readily getting private messages and text messages from people trying to get my help with the rental.
 We are definitely happy to try to help tenants and let them know what we’ve got coming up.
 And it’s tough out there for tenants, it really is.
 If you want to move you can’t find somewhere so I never wanted things to become this crazy, but we’re trying to help people where we can and we are looking forward to the moratorium lifting in March and some more investors coming into our market to bring quality of rental properties for them to choose from.